This applesauce bread is perfectly moist and tender, and needs just one bowl to make! No eggs and no dairy needed, it needs just two minutes prep!

 - For easy removal, line your loaf pan with parchment paper, reserving an inch around the sides.
 After cooling the bread in the pan for 10 minutes, grip each side of the parchment paper and move the loaf onto a cooling rack.

-- Feel free to add extra spices or even some chocolate chips, if desired.
+- Add extra spices or even some chocolate chips, if desired.

 - To store: Leftovers can be stored at room temperature, in a sealable container.
 To keep the bread moist, cover with a paper towel on top, BEFORE covering it.
 It will keep well for up to 1 week.
 To keep longer, store in the refrigerator.